 - Submit to nearest TIN Facilitation Center

-- Apply via TIN-NSDL Website
+- Apply online via TIN-NSDL Website

 Documents required for TAN